NuvioLife

 Recommended path

-Path A + small CI rider
+Path A + a small critical illness add-on

 • Company profile

-5–30 EEs, tech / agency / consulting, average age <40, higher turnover
+5–30 employees, tech / agency / consulting, average age under 40, higher turnover

 Recommended path